Hi,

 Middleware: Plugin API routes should be using the

-middleware group by default (includesStartSession
+webmiddleware group by default (includesStartSession).

 My Questions: